-Welcome to the Pacific Gas and Electric Company (PG&E)/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.
+Welcome to the PG&E/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.

 As always, nature makes its own rules.
-Sometimes the falcon parents build their nest on the PG&E building, and sometimes they don't.
+Sometimes the falcon parents successfully raise young on the PG&E building, and sometimes they don't.
 And, even when they do, the eggs don't always hatch.
-That said, getting to watch the parents protect and feed their young and seeing them grow from furry blobs to young birds taking their first flight is quite an experience.
+That said, watching the parents protect and feed their young and seeing them grow from fluffy blobs to young birds taking their first flight is quite an experience.

-The trio first tested their wings over the long Memorial Day weekend.
-Tens of thousands of nature lovers followed their progress via a webcam.
 Those first flights, and especially the first landings, represent a perilous time in the life of a young falcon.
-That's especially true in the bustling downtown of a major city where the ground is 300 feet below, skyscrapers have glass windows, unpredictable winds blow in the canyons between buildings, and crows and other species are lurking.
+That's especially true in the bustling downtown of a major city where the ground is 300 feet below, skyscrapers have glass windows, unpredictable winds blow in the canyons between buildings and crows and other predatory species lurk.

-For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF_PGE_FALCONS discussion group on Yahoo!
+For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF PGE Falcons Google Groups forum.

 Falcon in flight photo by Glenn P. Nevill – Special to PG&E